InnoSWP/syntax-visualizer/README.md

 ## Motivation

-> There are many programmers who want to understand the notion of
+> There are many programmers who want to understand the concept of an
-> Abstract Syntax Tree and more importantly there also people who
+> Abstract Syntax Tree, and, more importantly, there also people who study
-> study compilers and researchers who are interested in the Node
+> compilers and researchers who are interested in the Node Coordinates Matrix
-> Coordinates Matrix representation of the AST nodes.
-> The goal of our project is to create an online tool for
+> representation of the AST.
+The goal of this project is to create an online
-> real time generating AST and NCM from the code in order
+> tool for generating AST and NCM from code in real time to make the process
-> to make the process of exploring these concepts more convenient.
+> of exploring these concepts more convenient.

 ## Features

+- ✨ Node Coordinates Matrix representation of the AST
+- 👨‍💻️ Support for different programming languages
 - ⚙️ Highly customizable
-- 👨‍💻️ Support for different programming languages
 - 🌍 Sharing
-- ✨ Parallel array representation of AST

 ## Examples

 > Here be dragons...